SolderingKnowledge/components-lib/README.md

 # React Component Library

 ## Description
-React component library within storybook.
+React component library hosted in storybook.
 Each component can be imported.